wghost/PatcherGUI/PatcherGUIReadme.txt

 You need to do this only once.

 Note: "Disable hash check" option disables hash check for the four most commonly used packages: core.upk, engine.upk, xcomgame.upk and xcomstrategygame.upk.
-If a specific mod uses other package, you need to disable it separately via "Advanced -> Disable hash..." option in main menu.
+If a specific mod uses some other package, you need to disable it separately via "Advanced -> Disable hash..." option in main menu.

 Installing a mod: